-The allowable low-threat non-storm water discharges fall into two categories: (1) intentional discharges that are planned, routine and occur on an on-going basis and (2) incidental discharges that are unanticipated, accidental, and infrequent.
-Examples of intentional low-threat non-storm water discharge categories, include, but are not limited to discharges from foundation, footing and crawl space drains, residential swimming pool draining, air-conditioning condensate, and residential car washing.
-Examples of incidental low-threat non-storm water discharge categories include, but are not limited to, accidental discharges from potable water sources due to unexpected line breaks, incidental runoff of potable or recycled water from landscape irrigation due to an unexpected break in irrigation line or sprinkler head, and flows from emergency fire-fighting activities.
+The allowable low threat non-storm water discharges fall into two categories: (1) intentional discharges that are planned, routine and occur on an on-going basis and (2) incidental discharges that are unanticipated, accidental, and infrequent.
+Examples of intentional low threat non-storm water discharge categories, include, but are not limited to discharges from foundation, footing and crawl space drains, residential swimming pool draining, air-conditioning condensate, and residential car washing.
+Examples of incidental low threat non-storm water discharge categories include, but are not limited to, accidental discharges from potable water sources due to unexpected line breaks, incidental runoff of potable or recycled water from landscape irrigation due to an unexpected break in irrigation line or sprinkler head, and flows from emergency fire-fighting activities.
 The intentional discharges, by nature, are expected to have a lower risk of containing pollutants or causing other water quality problems such as erosion, because they are subject to planning to minimize pollutants and to control the rate, volume and timing of the discharge.
 Although the intentional discharge categories may cause nuisance, they require a lesser BMP program than the incidental discharges.
 Due to the unplanned nature of incidental discharges, this category of non-storm water discharges poses a slightly greater risk to water quality due to the potential for higher levels of pollutants and less opportunity to control the rate, volume, and timing of the discharge.

-Discharges of storm water and certain categories of low-threat non-storm water flows (identified in paragraph 6 above and in individual and general storm water permits) from permitted storm water conveyance systems shall not be subject to the Basin Plan’s point source waste discharge prohibitions provided that the following conditions are met:
+Discharges of storm water and certain categories of low threat non-storm water flows (identified in paragraph 6 above and in individual and general storm water permits) from permitted storm water conveyance systems shall not be subject to the Basin Plan’s point source waste discharge prohibitions provided that the following conditions are met:

-The discharge and the activities which affect the discharge are managed in conformance with the provisions of the applicable NPDES permit.
+1. The discharge and the activities which affect the discharge are managed in conformance with the provisions of the applicable NPDES permit.